Venryx/zalc/README.md

 	* Add dep A's `.yalc/*` folders to the root project's workspaces folder. [not yet tested]
 	* Add aliases/path-resolutions to the relevant tools. (webpack, typescript, etc.)
 	* Have the root project use the "inside out" subdependency import pattern. [to be explained later]
-2) Add a `--watch` flag to `push`, which reruns the push whenever the package's files change.
+2) ⚙️ Add a `--watch` flag to `push`, which reruns the push whenever the package's files change.
-3) Possibly: Automate the step of adding the line that includes the `.yalc` folders as workspace folders.
+3) ⚙️ Possibly: Automate the step of adding the line that includes the `.yalc` folders as workspace folders.
-4) Possibly: Show a warning message if you've forgotten to npm-publish a library that you've made changes to.
+4) ⚙️ Possibly: Show a warning message if you've forgotten to npm-publish a library that you've made changes to.
-5) Possibly: Add a `--deep` flag to `push`, which traverses up the dependency tree until it reaches the "root project(s)".
+5) ⚙️ Possibly: Add a `--deep` flag to `push`, which traverses up the dependency tree until it reaches the "root project(s)".
 (If yalc is used not only in the root project to include a dependency, but also in that dependency to include a subdependency, then whenever you change the subdependency, you have to run `yalc push` twice: once in subdep, and once in dep.
 The `--deep` flag will make this unnecessary.)

 ## Usage

 1) Install yalc: `npm install -g yalc`
 2) Install zalc: `npm install -g zalc`
-3) TODO
+3) Replace `yalc` with `zalc` for any yalc command where you want the `zalc` modifications to apply.

-4) Add `.yalc` and `yalk.lock` to your repo's `.gitignore` file. (assuming you want your local library changes to stay local to your computer)
+Additional:
-5) TODO
+* Add `.yalc` and `yalk.lock` to the `.gitignore` file of each repo you use `yalc` with (either pushing or adding).
+(This is assuming you want your local library changes to stay local to your computer.)

 Remember that zalc is just a wrapper for yalc (setting up monkey-patches/call-interceptions prior to yalc's execution), so -- generally speaking -- you can update or modify yalc without zalc breaking.
 It also means that there are lots of features of yalc that zalc just leaves "as is"; for information on these "other commands and functionality", you can reference the general [yalc documentation here](https://github.com/wclr/yalc).